 SMAC Maintenance Checklist

-The following maintenance tips can be performed by anyone with an owner’s manual.
-Systems suggest that you make this a scheduled routine and check off these tasks when you are finished.
-This will help to ensure that your SMAC keeps running at its peak performance and it provides documentation of when it was last inspected.
+Anyone with an owner’s manual can perform the following air cleaner maintenance tips.
+Systems suggests that you make this a scheduled routine and check off these tasks as you complete them.
+This will help to ensure that your SMAC keeps running at its peak performance and it provides documentation of its last inspection.

 Your SMAC unit control panel will show you a digital number on the screen.
 That number is the differential pressure drop across the filters.
-This is the reading of pressure between the dirty side of the filter and the clean side.
+In other words, this is the reading of pressure between the dirty side of the filter and the clean side.
 When this is reading high pressure, that means that there is a lot of resistance when trying to pull the air through the filters.
 When your differential pressure reaches 5” of water column it is time to replace your filters.

 By keeping a record and documenting your differential pressure, it helps you to know when you might have an issue.
 A good example would be: If you have been recording a differential pressure of 3”w.c. and suddenly you start seeing that the pressure has dropped to 1.5”w.c.
-That would mean that you might have a hole in a filter or possibly a leaking gasket.
+Consequently, that would mean that you might have a hole in a filter or possibly a leaking gasket.
+Air filter maintenance is at the top of the list!

 2. Check drums and hoppers

 You should monitor your drums and hoppers on your SMAC unit regularly to ensure that you aren’t having dust back up into your filters.
-This can result in a messy situation and create unnecessary damage to your SMAC filters.
+Otherwise, this can result in a messy situation and create unnecessary damage to your SMAC filters.

 3. Inspect valves and hoses

 Your SMAC units pulsing system is operated by compressed air that is operated and regulated by diaphragm and solenoid valves.
-These valves control the pulsed of compressed air that is used to clean your filters.
+These valves control the pulses of compressed air that clean your filters.
 If these valves become damaged or start leaking, it can cause the loss of compressed air to your pulsing system.
-This means that your filters will not be cleaning properly.
+As a result, this means that your filters will not be cleaning properly.
 Not to mention, compressed air is not cheap!

 Check your valves regularly.
 To do so, just make sure that when the cleaning system is pulsing, all of the valves are working at the same time.
 Second, make sure that the valves open all the way and close all the way.
-Check that all hoses are attached and inspect them for leaks.
+Check all hose attachments and inspect them for leaks.
+Routine air system maintenance will ensure filter cleaning and save money.

 4. Examine door seals and gaskets